L'Idole sacrée de l'île Wakata

 This is after this experience that I decided that I didn’t want to work with a writer anymore.
 It’s hard to satisfy the writer, because he/she has something in mind, and when you adapt it to your vision, it’s always different and leads sometimes to conflict.
 I was almost bored of comic books, at that time, because I re-made this short story five times!

-Now, I prefer train myself writing stories so I can have total control about what’s in the page.
+From now on, I would rather prefer to train myself writing stories, therefore I can have full control about what’s in the page.